Links are an essential part of any website. They allow you to connect webpages together and direct your audience to helpful information.

 Now, let’s import a metric.
 Click on the ‘+‘ icon next to the METRICS section.
 This will display a list of available metrics.
 Navigate to the Session section and click the dropdown menu.

 Among the options, select Sessions, as shown below.
-Once done, click on the Import button to proceed.
+Once you have done so, click the Import button to proceed.

 Now, let’s add the imported items to your report.